brentgroves/repsys/meetings/brent/week51.md

 ## Azure services and options

 Only use this for PowerBI to be able to access our data.
-A more cost-effective alternative it put our Postgres and MySQL data warehouse in our DMZ.
+A more cost-effective alternative is to put our Postgres, MySQL, MongoDB, and Prometheus databases in our DMZ.

 - Azure SQL Server **[managed instance](https://intercept.cloud/en/news/azure-sql-sql-managed-instance-or-sql-server/)**
 - Azure **[Managed Kubernetes service](https://azure.microsoft.com/en-us/products/kubernetes-service)**
 - Azure App registration
 - PowerBI tabulated report license in addition to regular license
+- PKI for secure browser connections to Mach2 and Report requestor web apps and API.
+Certificates alt-names currently set to busche-cnc.com

 ## Software Stack